ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_concepts_notebooks/guide.en-gb.md

 ## Definition

-An **AI Notebook** is the workload unit submitted to the cluster. **AI notebooks** are managed Jupyter or VSCode notebooks, with pre-packaged Machine Learning frameworks linked to computing resources (CPU or GPU) and storage space.
+An **AI Notebook** is the workload unit submitted to the cluster. **AI notebooks** are managed Jupyter or VSCode notebooks, with prepackaged Machine Learning frameworks linked to computing resources (CPU or GPU) and storage space.
 They are running within OVHcloud infrastructure.

 Each AI Notebook is linked to a **Public Cloud** project and specifies the following:

-- a type and quantity of computing resources
+- A type and quantity of computing resources
-- a code editor
+- A code editor
-- a pre-configured Machine Learning framework
+- A preconfigured Machine Learning framework

 ## Considerations